 Brown Bag seminars take place in the Demography Department seminar room at 2232 Piedmont Avenue, on Wednesdays from 12:10 to 1:00, although the discussion often continues for ten or fifteen minutes past 1:00.
 Please try to arrive before 12:10 so that we can start promptly at the scheduled time.
-Papers are not generally circulated in advance.
-Regular and decaffeinated coffee will be available, as well as cookies and hot water for tea.
-Administrative inquiries may be addressed to the Demography Office at 642-9800, or firstname.lastname@example.org.
+Papers are sometimes, but not usually, available for advance circulation.
+Regular and decaffeinated coffee are available, as well as cookies and hot water for tea.
+Administrative inquiries, including requests to be added to the "Brown Bag Announcements List", may be addressed to the Demography Office at (510) 642-9800, or firstname.lastname@example.org.

 If you would like to inquire about presenting a seminar yourself, or have suggestions for other potential speakers, please contact Josh Goldstein at email@example.com.

-SPRING 2017 Schedule of Talks
+Spring 2018 Schedule of Talks*

 January 17 Juan Pedroza, Department of Sociology, Stanford: Deportation Discretion: Tiered Influence, Minority Threat, and ‘Secure Communities’ Deportations